 The bottom line is this: if you're a financial adviser and if you have disclosures on your U4, you need to do what you can to clean those up, so that those negative disclosures don't cost you business, or career mobility.If a blemish from your record can be cleaned up, it makes sense to do that.Understand, though, that not all negative marks on your U4 can be removed.

-If we can be of help with respect to your Form U4 and CRD record, we’d be happy to talk and see if we might be able to be of service.Give us a call for a quick chat about your situation.
+If we can be of help with respect to your Form U4 and CRD record, contact us to schedule a consultation.